featured-image

 If you are at a library, thinking of buying a book, and are browsing through the titles, would you try your chances with one that offers barely any information on its cover or one with good reviews spread throughout it?
 Of course, you might prefer to “not judge a book by its cover,” but realistically, you are more likely to enjoy reading a book that professionals have also rated highly, in contrast to one that may or may have not been reviewed at all or rated as not good.

 Among the list of application materials consisting of resumes, cover letters, portfolios, and so on, employers and universities’ admission committees also often ask for a list of professional references, which can serve as those sentences that bring attention to book’s potential.
-You might still be wondering, what is considered a professional reference?
+You might still be wondering, what is a professional reference?
 What is an example of a professional reference?
 How valuable is it to a job application?
 Continue reading to find out answers to such questions and more.

 What Is a Professional Reference?